A plant event for your team in the Rhine-Main area?

 A conversation with our climate forester Jan Borchert

-1. Jan, what is climate-stable mixed forest?
+1 Jan, what is a climate-stable mixed forest?

-2. why do animals like mixed forests?
+2. why do the animals like mixed forests?

 Pine and spruce dominate as tree species in Germany.